 The Julie J Metz Neabsco Creek Wetlands Preserve is part of the Potomac Heritage Trail, a National Park Service Trail that runs from the Allegheny Highlands to the mouth of the Potomac River.
 A National Park Service Passport stamp for the trail may be obtained at the Rippon Lodge Historic Site gift shop.

 The trails are unpaved and there are narrow boardwalks in some areas.
 Parking is limited.
 Please stay on the trails and help us keep the preserve clean by packing out your trash.

 The Historic Preservation Division (HPD) will continue to work with the agencies and individuals who have built and maintained the Wetlands up until this spring to ensure the continued success of this important area.
 HPD will be adding more interpretive signage and programming to the site, along with working with local Eagle Scouts troops and our County Supervisor to improve the preserve's boardwalks.

 If you have any questions about the Wetlands, please contact the staff at Rippon Lodge Historic Site at 703-499-9812.

 Directions: The wetland is located at 15875 Neabsco Road in Woodbridge.

 From I-95 take exit 156 to Rippon Landing Blvd.
 Turn right onto Route 1.
 Turn left on Neabsco Road.
 Follow Neabsco Road just past Leesylvania Elementary School.
 The parking lot is on your left.

-Thank you to Wetland Studies and Solutions, Inc. for your continued stewardship and support of the Julie J. Metz Neabsco Creek Wetlands Preserve.
+Historic Preservation Division thanks Wetland Studies and Solutions, Inc. for their continued stewardship and support of the Julie J. Metz Neabsco Creek Wetlands Preserve.